AutomatedLab/AutomatedLab/README.md

 Huge thanks to our regular sponsor [@chocolatey](https://github.com/chocolatey)!
 In case you have lived under a rock (or worked mainly on non-Windows systems) for the past decade, Chocolatey is a brilliant package management system with a public binary package gallery as well as self-hosted options complete with enterprise-grade support.
 Give it a try with a local lab environment - it could not be easier 😊 Start with a Domain Controller and a Certificate Authority to validate not only package distribution, but also digital signatures.
+Our samples such as the [NuGet server](https://automatedlab.org/en/latest/Wiki/SampleScripts/Scenarios/en-us/NuGetServer/) or [Azure DevOps](https://github.com/dsccommunity/DscWorkshop/tree/main/Lab) all include galleries that Chocolatey can use for publishing and downloading packages.

 ### Requirements